Diabetic Retinopathy Diagnosis

 For Macular Edema, the laser is focused on the damaged retina near the macula to decrease fluid leakage.
 Some may see laser spots near the center of their vision following treatment; usually fade with time, but may not disappear.
 It is uncommon for people who have blurred vision from macular edema to recover normal vision, although some may experience partial improvement.
 The main goal of treatment is to prevent further loss of vision.

 For Proliferative Diabetic Retinopathy, the laser is focused on all parts of the retina except the macula.
 This “pan retinal” photocoagulation treatment causes abnormal new vessels to shrink; often prevents them from growing again.
 Treatment decreases the chance that vitreous bleeding or retinal distortion will occur.
 Multiple laser treatments over time are sometimes necessary.

+At our offices in Port St. Lucie and Stuart, we also offer vitrectomy surgery to some of our patients.
 Vitrectomy Surgery for advanced Proliferative Diabetic Retinopathy is needed when the vitreous (white, gel-like substance in middle of eye) fills with blood.
 Performed in the operating room, this microsurgical procedure involves removing the blood-filled vitreous and replacing it with a clear solution.
 This invasive surgery often prevents further bleeding by removing abnormal vessels that caused bleeding, by additionally treating the eye with laser treatment.